Dancer from the Dance: Influence

 Published in the same year as Edmund White's Nocturnes for the King of Naples and Larry Kramer's Faggots, Dancer from the Dance is regarded as a major contribution to post-Stonewall gay male literature and it enjoys cult status in the gay community.
+It has been described as "the best gay novel of all time," a work that is continually rediscovered by new generations of gay male readers despite not being taught in colleges and universities, unlike other classic works by writers from minority groups.